 Did You Know The Founder of the Black Panthers Was Once Jailed in Brampton?

-As we head closer to the end of February and Black History Month, let's take a look back at some fascinating history involving a prominent leader in the black community.
+A look back at some fascinating history involving a prominent leader in the black community.

 Huey P. Newton (born 1942, died 1989) was a co-founder of the infamous Black Panther Party in 1966, along with another political activist, Bobby Seale.
 Newton was gunned down and murdered by a member of a notorious gang in Oakland in 1989.